microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

     `oc get service`

-    At this point, a SQL Server installation is complete with Always On Availability enabled and created for us.
+    At this point, a SQL Server installation is complete with a Always On Availability enabled and created for use.
 In the next module, you will learn how to add a database to the availability group, add data, and then query both the primary and secondary replicas.

 <p style="border-bottom: 1px solid lightgrey;"></p>